Luka1812/TypeDoqer/README.md

 - change this => server_name www.your_custom-domain.extension your_custom-domain.extension;
 - update your local machine's /etc/hosts file and register above domains in it

-### 3. Set your project name/name of root directory
+### 4. Set your project name/name of root directory
 - go to TypeDoqer/.docker.env and change PROJECT_NAME var

+### 5. Run docker
+- go to TypeDoqer directory and run following commands:

+`docker-compose build nginx php-fpm mysql rabbitmq`

+`docker-compose up -d nginx php-fpm mysql rabbitmq`